NCERT Book Solutions For Class 10 Civics Democratic Politics – II Chapter 4 Gender, Religion and Caste – Free PDF Download

 - Higher education – When you compare the percentage of boys and girls opting for higher studies after school, it is lower for girls as they tend to drop out after schools.
 This is because parents do not wish to spend their resources on a girl’s education, which is quite expected in boys’ cases.

-- High-Paid jobs – The percentage of women working in high-paying jobs is still smaller than men.
+- Highly paid jobs – The percentage of women working in high-paying jobs is still smaller than that of men.
 On an average, an Indian woman works one hour more than an average man every day.
-Yet much of her work is not paid and therefore often not valued.
+Yet, much of her work is not paid and therefore often not valued.

 - Sex-ratio – Sex Ratio of India is 107.48, i.e., 107.48 males per 100 females in 2019.

 2. State different forms of communal politics with one example each.

 - Communalism takes the form of religious prejudices, stereotypes of religious communities and a belief in the superiority of one’s religion over other religions.
 E.g., militant religious groups.

 - The quest for political dominance of one religion over another in a community.
 It takes a form of majoritarianism.
 For example, rift between political parties based on religion.

 - Political mobilisation on religious lines is another frequent form of communalism.
 Example – During elections, hate speeches come to the surface, revealing the communalism.

 - Communal violence is another form of communalism in politics.
 For example, riots on the basis of religious sentiments.

 3. State how caste inequalities are still continuing in India.